Should I Stay Or Should I Go? Job, Relationships, And Other Paths

 It can go on… and on… and on.
 You could be asking every living soul for advice, you could see a psychic, you could analyze others’ failures and successes.
 And when we see the sign, we expect that it will list all our new benefits and hefty salary.
 Because we want guarantees.
 A thought to consider: the very fact that you are looking for a sign, is a sign.

 Should you stay or should you go?
 Taking nothing else under the consideration except your health, happiness, and your dreams of a different life – you should go.

 Taking everything else under consideration, like money, etc – you do the math.
 And ask yourself – is it worth it?
-Sometimes it may be, but the urgency of the call from within .. this may be the most important, if not lifesaving motive.
+Sometimes it may be.
+But the voice from within may be so desperate and so urgent, that following this voice may be lifesaving.

 …Even after you have chosen a new direction.